rachelmrgls/fractalizer/README.md

 a light that moves with the camera

--find screen recording software thats free + records mac audio displace along normals to music, based on recursion level (apollonian) apollonian coloring fix index page/do writeup
+-find screen recording software thats free + records mac audio

+apollonian coloring
+fix index page/do writeup
 -maybe try switching back the mandelbrot colors in anim mode?